Ashrokss/Salary-Prediction-Web-App/README.md

 You can try out the live app [here](https://salary-prediction-web-app-ypsqpjmchokzoeuzp5k884.streamlit.app/).

-## 📂 GitHub Repository

-Explore the source code and contribute to the project [here](https://github.com/Ashrokss/Salary-Prediction-Web-App).

 ## 🛠️ Features

 - **Interactive Web Interface:** Built using Streamlit for an intuitive user experience.